 There is one task I don't want to have Auto-schedule?

 If you want the plan start date or plan complete date of a single task to not change, then you can use a different constraint on that one task.
 Such as 'must finish on'.
-But each constraint comes with its own behavior.
-So be sure to review the Task constraints [in-depth guide] thoroughly to understand what works best in your scenario.
+However, each constraint comes with its own behavior, so be sure to review the Task constraints [in-depth guide] thoroughly to understand what works best in your scenario.

-In this case, you can change the schedule direction to 'from plan completion'.
-While this doesn't necessarily make this schedule free to do what you want.
-It does add a new default constraint of 'as late as possible'.
+You can change the schedule direction to 'from plan completion'.
+This will change the default constraint to 'as late as possible'.
 This means the last tasks 'plan complete date' in your chain of predecessor tasks will line up with the project completion date.
 What this means, is that the remaining incomplete tasks will not change their dates.
 Keep in mind, however, that any task without a predecessor will have a planned completion date of the project's due date.

 I want to get off the Auto-schedule train and manage task plan dates manually?

-If this is the case, and for some this just works better.
-So don't feel you have to have auto-schedule to be good at Workamajig.
-But it will mean you are responsible to change any and all task dates as needed.
-So in this case, uncheck all three options in transaction preferences.
+If this is the case, and for some this just works better, don't feel you have to have auto-schedule to be good at Workamajig.
+However, it will mean you are responsible to change any and all task dates as needed.
+In this case, uncheck all three options in transaction preferences.
 If you do this, then constraints will have little to no impact on your schedules.

-The biggest challenge is if you want to enable the three options down the road.
-As that can and will cause some unforeseen changes to ALL your schedules.
+The biggest challenge is if you want to enable the three options down the road as that will cause some unforeseen changes to ALL your schedules.

 I want to have only 1 or 2 of the 3 Transaction Preferences checked?